 Symptoms of Marfan syndrome

-The symptoms of Marfan syndrome differ from one individual to the next, depending on which body part is affected and to what degree.
-Some people may not even realise they have the condition because their features are either mild or not obvious.
-These may include:
+The symptoms of Marfan syndrome differ from one person to the next, depending on which body part is affected and to what degree.
+Some people may not even realise they have the condition, because their features are either mild or not obvious.

 A heart valve (such as the mitral valve) affected by Marfan syndrome is not as stiff and resilient as it should be, which allows it to collapse backwards under pressure.
 This is called mitral valve prolapse.
 To cope with the backflow, the heart has to work much harder to pump the blood around the body.